 Types of life insurance for women

 Life insurance falls into two main categories: term and permanent.
-Which policy type is right for you depends on your individual needs, goals and circumstances.
-However, learning about each could help you choose the policy that best fits your needs (and your budget).
+The right policy type for you depends on your individual needs, goals and circumstances.
+Buying life insurance as a woman may bring unique questions, so talking to an agent is often the best way to land on the right policy.
+However, learning about each type of policy could also help you choose the one that best fits your needs (and your budget).

 Term life insurance